greenelab/hgsc_rnaseq_clustering_pipeline/README.md

 # Molecular subtypes of high grade serous ovarian cancer across racial groups and gene expression platforms

 ## Overview
-This repository and the analysis repository (LINK) contains all the code needed to recreate the analyses, tables, and figures in the paper "Molecular subtypes of high grade serous ovarian cancer across racial groups and gene expression platforms"
+This repository and the analysis repository ([link](https://github.com/greenelab/hgsc_rnaseq_cluster)) contains all the code needed to recreate the analyses, tables, and figures in the paper "Molecular subtypes of high grade serous ovarian cancer across racial groups and gene expression platforms"
 Black individuals with ovarian cancer experience poorer survival compared to non-Hispanic White individuals.
 High-grade serous carcinoma (HGSC) is the most common ovarian cancer histotype, with gene expression subtypes that are associated with differential survival.
 We characterized HGSC gene expression in Black individuals and considered whether gene expression differences by race may contribute to disparities in survival.